Benaki Museum of Greek Culture Athens Greece

 “The Benaki building was offered to Ethnos, a Greek newspaper, for the creation of a museum to host the collections of Antonis Benakis and his sisters, Argini, Alexandra, and Penelope.
 It houses unique exhibitions of Greek culture.”

-Antonis Benakis founded the Museum in memory of his father, Emmanuel Benakis, Greek merchant, politician, and national benefactor of Greece.
-The Benaki is the oldest major museum operating in Greece.
+Antonis Benakis founded the Museum in memory of Emmanuel Benakis, his father a Greek merchant, politician, and national benefactor.
+Benaki is the oldest major museum operating in Greece.

 Amy Scheffer Young Greek Defending Wounded Father 19th c.